 This benefit isn’t specific to Gold status, but rather is available to all Hilton Honors elite members.
 Elite members receive a fifth night free on award stays, the value of which can add up pretty quickly.
 This is an especially good value for aspirational hotels, where a free night would usually cost 95,000 points per night.

 Using the fifth night free, you’d pay just 76,000 points per night, which is an excellent deal for a property like the Conrad Maldives.

 While there are some other benefits to Hilton Honors Gold status, the above are what I consider to be the most valuable.
-Given how easy it is to earn Honors Gold status (just by having the Hilton Honors Ascend Card from American Express, The Platinum Card® from American Express, The Business Platinum® Card from American Express, etc.), I think this is an extremely useful mid-tier status that a lot of people would get value out of.
+Given how easy it is to earn Honors Gold status (just by having the Hilton Honors American Express Surpass® Card, The Platinum Card® from American Express, The Business Platinum® Card from American Express, etc.), I think this is an extremely useful mid-tier status that a lot of people would get value out of.